niannianwang/research-signal-localization/README.md

-# Signal Classification Research Project
+# CNN + GLRT Signal Localization Research Project

 This repository contains the organized code for signal detection and Direction of Arrival(DoA) research, including CNN and GLRT analysis and adversarial attacks.